Mahmoudz/awesome-topics/README.md

 <details><summary><strong>Cross-Browser Compatibility</strong></summary><p>

-> This concept ensures that a website functions consistently across different browsers.
+> This topic ensures that a website functions consistently across different browsers.
 It's key for reaching a broad audience and involves testing and tweaking for browser-specific quirks.

 </p></details>